dividebysandwich/shareboxx/README.md

 ### What does it do?

-This software can turn your small linux computer or Raspberry Pi into an wireless anonymous offline local filesharing (WAOLF?) system.
-The idea is similar to the now-abandoned Piratebox, except Shareboxx does not have a large footprint of webservers and php script files.
+This software turns your small linux computer or Raspberry Pi into an wireless anonymous offline local filesharing (WAOLF?) system.
+Anyone within WiFi range can connect to Shareboxx and freely download and upload files.
+You can install Shareboxx at a fixed location, or bring a Powerbank and take it with you.
+The idea is similar to the now-abandoned Piratebox, except Shareboxx does not have a large footprint of python scripts, html and javascript files.
 It's a single executable that does everything: Serving files, the web UI with chat, and accepting and processing uploads.

 ### Features:
 - Quick and easy directory browsing